 Average price of food in a Portuguese supermarket

 Transportation prices are also very affordable in Portugal.
 If you’re thinking of using public transportation, a metro ticket in Lisbon or Porto costs between €1.20 and €1.50, and a taxi starts at €3.45 plus €0.50 per kilometre.

-Portugal’s main cities all have access to taxi apps like Uber, which are even cheaper, but in smaller cities or rural areas the bus or train are the best option, with one way tickets costing around €1.60.
+Portugal’s main cities all have access to taxi apps like Uber, which are even cheaper, but in smaller cities or rural areas, the bus or train is the best option, with one-way tickets costing around €1.60.

 Intercity bus and train travel are also very affordable.
 For example, a return ticket from Lisbon to Faro in the Algarve costs around €20.

 If you prefer to drive, the average cost of owning a car is also cheaper in Portugal than in the USA or the UK, for example: